jupyterhub/outreachy/markdown-templates/intern-intro-email-template.md

 ## Tell us about yourself for a welcome blog

-We would like to post to the Jupyter blog (https://blog.jupyter.org) to tell the community a little bit about yourselves and what you'll be working on Could you please provide a few short sentences covering:
+We would like to post to the Jupyter blog (https://blog.jupyter.org) to tell the community a little bit about yourselves and what you'll be working on.
+Could you please provide a few short sentences covering:

 - Who you are